shossains/SQT/doc/Part_2_Report.md

 ### Exercise 17
 Dynamically loaded classes enables the developer to install software components at runtime.
 This means that classes are loaded on demand and at the last moment possible.
 The security problem that comes with this, is that third-party can use the component for malicious use, so the developer should check if the components comes from a trusted source.
 The developer should also create his own dynamically loaded classes and, in order to achieve isolation from dynamically loaded component, the developer should also separate it with by using different class loaders.

+### Assesment
+In general, we committed once per exercise.
+Sometimes multiple commits were needed because a small discussion changed our final answer.
+CI sometimes failed because we didn't always execute Gradle check.
+So this also resulted into multiple commits per exercise.